Pain Management: Treatment Overview

 Trigger point injection is used to treat muscle pain in the arms, legs, lower back, and neck.
 In addition, this approach has been used to treat fibromyalgia, tension headaches, and myofascial pain syndrome (chronic pain involving tissue that surrounds muscle) that does not respond to other treatment.

-Botox, the brand name of a toxin that blocks signals from the nerves to the muscles, can be injected to alleviate chronic migraine headaches.
+OnabotulinumtoxinA (Botox) is a toxin that blocks signals from the nerves to the muscles.
+It can also be injected to alleviate chronic migraine headaches.
 The procedure involves multiple injections around the head and neck every 12 weeks and may alleviate pain for up to three months.

 When standard medicines and physical therapy fail to offer adequate pain relief, you may be a candidate for a surgical implant to help you control pain.
 There are two main types of implants to control pain:

-- Spinal Cord Stimulation Implants.
+Spinal Cord Stimulation Implants.
 In spinal cord stimulation, low-level electrical signals are transmitted to the spinal cord or to specific nerves to block pain signals from reaching the brain.
+This method being especially used for back and limb pain.
 In this procedure, a device that delivers the electrical signals is surgically implanted in the body.
 A remote control is used by the patient to turn the current off and on or to adjust the intensity of the signals.
-Most people describe the feelings from the simulator as being pleasant and tingling.
+Some devices cause what’s described as a pleasant, tingling sensation while others do not.

 Two kinds of spinal cord stimulation systems are available.
 The unit that is more commonly used is fully implanted and has a pulse generator and a non-rechargeable battery.
 The other system includes an antenna, transmitter, and a receiver that relies upon radio frequency.
 The latter system's antenna and transmitter are carried outside the body, while the receiver is implanted inside the body.